What essential plant nutrients are needed for growth? 17 key elements that help your garden thrive

 'Phosphorus is obtained from the plant's roots and actually promotes strong root development,' Denis explains.
 'Phosphorus is a key component in the plant's reproductive process and is essential for flower, fruit and seed development,' he adds.

 You will often find flower fertilizers, like this flower food from Amazon, contain high volumes of phosphorus to promote bigger blooms.
-You can also seek other methods to add phosphorus to soil.
+You can also seek other methods to add phosphorus to soil, especially if you think your plant has a phosphorus deficiency.

 'Potassium aids with water uptake and nutrient transportation to help your plant grow,' Denis says.
 Gardeners often add banana peels, egg shells and wood ash to their compost heap to increase its potassium contents.